-Living on campus at HBU is a tremendous part of the overall college experience and a significant component of the educational process.
+Living on campus at HBU is a significant part of the overall college experience and educational process.
 These living-learning environments provide opportunities to grow spiritually, develop interpersonal skills, increase understanding of diverse cultures, and learn self-discipline in organizing time for study, work, and social activities.
 Students who live on campus learn independent responsibility while living among friends and peers.